 \subsubsection{Glueball Masses}

 This model is certain to produce both vector and scalar glueballs just as vector and scalar potentials calculated above.
-Scalar glueball mass has been estimated to have a value within the range 1.5 to 1.7 GeV.
+Scalar glueball mass has been estimated to have a value within the range $1.5$ to $1.7\text{GeV}$.
 This value has been affirmed by data and calculations \cite{scalar glueball}.
-Specific value was reached in Ref.~\cite{scalar glueball 1} to be 1.7 GeV for fitness, through unquenched calculation.
-On the other hand, the existence of vector glueball mass has been predicted with an extimated value of 3.8 GeV by quenched Lattice QCD \cite{vector glueball}.
+Specific value was reached in Ref.~\cite{scalar glueball 1} to be $1.7 \text{GeV}$ for fitness, through unquenched calculation.
+On the other hand, the existence of vector glueball mass has been predicted with an extimated value of $3.8\text{GeV}$ by quenched Lattice QCD \cite{vector glueball}.
 The vector glueball masses are expected to be observed at the ongoing Beijing Spectrometer Experiment (BESIII) and hopefully future PANDA experiment at the FAIR Lab \cite{vector glueball 1}.
-Recent findings published by BESIII facility \cite{experimental report} points to vector particles of mass 3.77 to 4.60 GeV with precision.
-From the tachyon potential in Eq.(\ref{23e}) we can directly calculate the `vector glueball' mass ($m_{gb}$) as
+Recent findings published by BESIII facility \cite{experimental report} points to vector particles of mass $3.77$ to $4.60\text{GeV}$ with precision.